Siri, speech recognition and robotics

 This software is free and requires a few dollars to remove the ads.
 Cluzee is an alternative for Android that presents itself as an intelligent vocal assistant.
 Its capabilities are equivalent to those of Siri.

-- Mobile extensions.
+- Mobile applications.
 Using a mobile as command center of a robot.